 Cerebral palsy patients have a number of disabilities—all stemming from a single insult that can occur prior to birth, at the time of birth or shortly after birth.
 The actual symptoms take months to years to manifest themselves.

 How can we help?

 If you or a loved one suffered personal injury caused by a birth injury, please contact us to speak with one of our specialist solicitors who can evaluate your case to determine your legal rights and options.

-We offer free consultations for advice to find out whether you have a good case, how to go about claiming and how much your compensation might be worth.
+Our initial consultation aims to find out whether you have a good case, how to go about claiming and how much your compensation might be worth.
 We will give you clear unequivocal advice about your chances of success and the anticipated value of your claim.
 If after talking to us you decide not to take your cerebral palsy compensation claim further you are under no obligation to do so and you will not be charged anything at all.